scyntherex/Unreal3_BattleTank/README.md

 + Importing and exporting landscape heightmaps
 + Reducing the resolution of a landscape
 + Using a texture in a landscape material.

+### 11 Tank Control System ###

++ Support keyboard, mouse & gamepad controller
++ Mapping player intentions to control inputs
++ Mapping control inputs to actor actuators
++ Introducing the concept of “fly by wire”.

+### 12 Actors from Multiple Meshes ###

++ Import the tank in 4 static mesh parts
++ Assemble the parts using sockets
++ Create our Tank_BP and test.